JesperKarlsson500/MS2-Lilypad-Game/README.md

 * As a user I want to easily pick up how the game works
 * As a user I want to see how good my memory is.

-A user for my Lilypad game is looking to improve their memory and have fun doing it.
+A user for my Lily pad game is looking to improve their memory and have fun doing it.

 ## Strategy
 <hr>